RV and Road Trips: The New Fountain of Youth for Seniors!

 What should I do if my RV breaks down?

 Always have an emergency kit and know the location of the nearest repair shop.
+Truck stops can be a safe and convenient place to wait for assistance or make minor repairs, as they often offer amenities like showers, convenience stores, and clean facilities.
 Roadside assistance plans are also advisable.

 How do I keep my RV secure?